mhfalken/esp32_ir_gun/README.md

-# Laser Tag guns
+# Laser Tag Guns
+Here are my laser tag guns.
 <img src="git-images/gun.jpg" height="300"> <img src="git-images/8-guns.PNG" height="300">

-Here are my laser guns.
 They work both indoor and outdoor and are able to communicate with each other, so both the target and the shooter knowns when a person is hit.
 When the fight is over a complete status is available as a web page on the main gun.
 They are made completely from scratch, with a custom made PCB, Arduino programming and 3D print.
 They are self-contained so no vest is required and with a rechargeable battery.